maduoma/mlops-platform/FINAL_COMPLETION_REPORT.md

 **🎯 STATUS: MISSION COMPLETE - READY FOR TECHNICAL INTERVIEWS** 🎯

-*The MLOps Platform Demo successfully demonstrates enterprise-grade ML platform engineering capabilities and is fully prepared for technical interview scenarios.*
+*The MLOps Platform Demo successfully demonstrates enterprise-grade ML platform engineering capabilities and is fully prepared and production-ready.*